tgrossb/android-flhs-app/README.md

 ## Welcome to version 2.0
-This is the almost completely redone version of the android app.
-It does not yet include user sign in, and I am working on moving async downloads to a loading screen at the begining with nice, scrolling images.
-However, the home screen, calendar, and announcements are reworked completely, especially the calendar.
-Lunch menu is also fixed, but currently using an external library.
-I would love to get the pdf viewing using native libraries.
-Once these things are done, 2.0 will be ready for release!

-## Neeeeewwwwww BUG
-The navigation drawer item selection is suuuppppeeeerr buggy right now.
-It's too late for me to finish fixing it though tonight, because I think it might need an in depth tracking to figure out the logic of the switches.
-Yay.
+This is the completely redone version of the Android FLHS Information App!!!!
+It now includes a completely redone home page, announcements page, and calendar.
+Not to mension, loading is exported to the begining of the application.
+And oh yeah, google sign in is working.
+It is far too late, and this is all I have been doing for the past few hours, so I'm calling it a night.
+However, sign in still needs to be placed properly into the loading process.

 ## AndroidFLHSApp Directory Organization
 This is the source code for the unpackaged Android App.